Smartsheet Review 2026: Is It Still Worth It for Project Teams?

 Grid, Gantt, Card, and Calendar Views

-Here's the thing about Smartsheet's views — they're all just different windows into the same underlying data.
-You build your project once in the grid (rows are tasks, columns are fields like due date, owner, status), and then flip to a Gantt chart for timelines, a Card view for Kanban-style tracking, or a Calendar view to see what's due when.
+Here's what's clever about Smartsheet's views — they're all just different windows looking at the same underlying data.
+You build your project once in the grid (tasks are rows, fields like due date and owner are columns), then switch to a Gantt chart for timelines, a Card view for Kanban workflows, or a Calendar to see what's coming due.

-This flexibility is genuinely useful.
-A project manager can work in Gantt while a team member checks off tasks in Card view, and they're both looking at the same live data.
-No syncing issues, no duplication.
-It works elegantly — most of the time.
+The flexibility actually works.
+A PM can live in Gantt while a team member checks off tasks in Card view, and they're both seeing the same live data.
+No sync headaches, no duplicates.
+It clicks together pretty well most of the time.

 Automation and Workflow Builder

-Smartsheet's automation engine is one of its strongest suits, and honestly, I think it's underappreciated in most reviews.
-You can set up conditional logic to trigger actions: send an alert when a row changes, automatically move tasks between sheets when a status updates, request approvals via email, or lock rows once they're marked complete.
+Smartsheet's automation engine might be its best feature — and I think it's honestly underrated in most reviews.
+You can set up conditional triggers that fire actions: send an alert when something changes, automatically move tasks between sheets based on status updates, request approvals via email, or lock rows once they're done.

-The visual workflow builder is drag-and-drop, and even non-technical users can build fairly complex logic without needing IT to step in.
-I've seen marketing coordinators build approval chains that would make a developer raise an eyebrow in genuine respect.
-In 2026, the automations have gotten noticeably smarter too — multi-step workflows and branching conditions are now available even on lower-tier plans, which wasn't always the case.
+The visual workflow builder is drag-and-drop, and even people who don't code can build surprisingly complex logic without IT needing to get involved.
+I've watched marketing coordinators build approval chains that made developers actually pause and respect what they'd accomplished.
+By 2026, the automations have gotten noticeably smarter — multi-step workflows and branching conditions are available even on cheaper plans now, which wasn't always the case.

 Dashboards and Reporting

-Dashboards in Smartsheet are genuinely powerful for stakeholder reporting.
-You pull in data widgets — charts, metrics, shortcut buttons, rich text sections — and build a live view that updates in real time as your underlying sheets change.
+Smartsheet dashboards are genuinely powerful for talking to stakeholders.
+You pull together data widgets — charts, metrics, buttons, text sections — and build a live view that updates automatically as your sheets change.

-The reporting module lets you aggregate data across multiple sheets into a single report.
-If you're managing five concurrent projects across three departments and someone asks for a consolidated status update on a Friday afternoon, this is where Smartsheet earns its paycheck.
-You're not manually compiling anything — it just works.
+The reporting module lets you pull data from multiple sheets into a single report.
+If you're running five projects across three teams and someone needs a consolidated status Friday afternoon, this is where Smartsheet earns its cost.
+You're not manually stitching anything together — it just updates on its own.

 Resource Management

-This feature has grown considerably over the past few years.
-Smartsheet's Resource Management (formerly 10,000ft, which Smartsheet acquired back in 2019) gives you a bird's-eye view of who's working on what, where capacity exists, and where people are overloaded.
+This has grown a lot over the past few years.
+The Resource Management feature (which came from Smartsheet's 2019 acquisition of 10,000ft) gives you a high-level view of who's working on what, where you have open capacity, and where people are stretched thin.

-It's not included in base plans — you'll need to pay extra or be on an Enterprise tier.
-But for organizations running multiple simultaneous projects with overlapping teams, it's a genuinely useful layer.
-You can plan resource allocation months in advance and flag conflicts before they turn into actual crises.
+It's not included in base plans — you'll need to add it or jump to Enterprise tier.
+But for organizations juggling multiple projects with overlapping teams, it's genuinely useful.
+You can plan resource allocation months out and spot conflicts before they turn into actual disasters.

 WorkApps

-WorkApps is one of Smartsheet's more interesting recent evolutions, and honestly one of the smarter product decisions they've made.
-The idea: bundle sheets, reports, and dashboards into a lightweight, role-specific app — essentially building a custom interface for different stakeholders without requiring them to navigate the full Smartsheet environment.
+WorkApps is one of Smartsheet's smartest recent moves, honestly.
+The idea is simple: bundle sheets, reports, and dashboards into a lightweight app customized for different users — essentially building a tailored interface without forcing people to navigate the full Smartsheet environment.

-A contractor might only see the tasks assigned to them.
+A contractor sees only tasks assigned to them.
 An executive gets a clean dashboard.
 An ops manager sees everything.
-Same underlying data, radically different experiences.
-It cuts down on the "I don't know where to look" problem that plagues complex Smartsheet setups, and it makes rollout to non-power-users a lot less painful.
+Same underlying data, completely different experiences.
+It solves the "I don't know where to look" problem that can plague complex Smartsheet setups and makes rolling out to non-power-users a lot easier.

 Integrations and API

-Smartsheet connects with the tools most enterprise teams already use: Microsoft 365, Google Workspace, Salesforce, Jira, Slack, Microsoft Teams, Tableau, and over 100 more.
+Smartsheet connects with the tools most enterprise teams already use: Microsoft 365, Google Workspace, Salesforce, Jira, Slack, Microsoft Teams, Tableau, and 100+ others.
 The native integrations are solid.
-The Jira connector in particular is well-developed — useful for teams that want to keep technical work in Jira but surface project status in Smartsheet for non-technical stakeholders.
+The Jira connector is particularly well-built — super useful for teams that keep technical work in Jira but want to surface project status in Smartsheet for the non-technical side.

-For custom needs, the API is well-documented and widely used.
-If your team has even one developer available, you can push and pull Smartsheet data into practically anything.
+The API is well-documented and actively used.
+If you have even one person on the team who can code, you can push and pull Smartsheet data into pretty much anything.

 Forms

-Smartsheet's form builder lets you create intake forms that feed directly into a sheet.
-A client submits a project request form, and boom — a new row appears in your project intake tracker.
-You can make fields conditional, require attachments, and send automated confirmation emails.
+Smartsheet's form builder lets you create intake forms that feed directly into sheets.
+Someone submits a project request, and a new row automatically appears in your intake tracker.
+You can make fields conditional, require attachments, and send automatic confirmation emails.

-It's not as pretty as Typeform or Jotform.
-But it's functional and deeply integrated with the rest of the platform, and for internal workflows especially, it's underrated.
+It's not as polished as Typeform or Jotform.
+But it works and it's built right into the platform, and for internal workflows especially, it's underrated.

 AI Features (2026 Update)

-Smartsheet has been rolling out AI capabilities, and by 2026 they're more than just a flashy demo feature.
-AI can now help with formula suggestions, build automations based on plain-language descriptions, summarize sheet data, and flag potential schedule risks based on historical patterns.
+Smartsheet has been adding AI capabilities, and by 2026 they're more than just a demo gimmick.
+AI now helps with formula suggestions, builds automations from plain-language descriptions, summarizes sheet data, and flags potential schedule risks based on past patterns.

-It's not magic — don't expect it to manage your project for you.
-But it genuinely saves time on repetitive configuration tasks, and the formula assistance alone is worth it for teams who aren't deep Excel veterans.
-Honestly, I think the AI roadmap here is more promising than people give it credit for.
+It's not magic — don't expect it to run your project for you.
+But it genuinely saves time on repetitive setup tasks, and the formula help alone is worth it for teams who aren't Excel power users.
+I think the AI roadmap here is honestly more promising than most people realize.

 Smartsheet Pricing in 2026

-Let's talk numbers, because this is where things get real.
-Smartsheet's pricing has always been on the steeper side, especially for smaller teams.
+Let's be real about the money, because that's where things get serious.
+Smartsheet has always been pricier, especially for smaller teams.

 | Plan | Price (per user/month, billed annually) | Key Limits |